rubydevro/dead_bro/README.md

 # DeadBro (Beta Version)

 Minimal APM for Rails apps.
-Automatically measures each controller action's total time, tracks SQL queries, monitors view rendering performance, tracks memory usage and detects leaks, monitors background jobs, and posts metrics to a remote endpoint with an API key read from your app's settings/credentials/env.
+Automatically measures each controller action's total time, tracks SQL queries, monitors view rendering performance, tracks memory usage and detects leaks, monitors background jobs, and posts metrics to DeadBro.

+**Current versions:** almost everything (sampling, exclusions, SQL EXPLAIN, memory toggles, control-plane collectors, enable/disable, and more) is configured in the [DeadBro](https://www.deadbro.com) web app.
+The API returns those settings on successful requests and the gem applies them in memory—no need to mirror them in Ruby unless you want optional code-based overrides.

-To use the gem you need to have a free account with [DeadBro - Rails APM](https://www.deadbro.com)
+To use the gem you need a free account with [DeadBro - Rails APM](https://www.deadbro.com).

 ## Installation